-Your son will be asked to be available for each of the scheduled testing sessions - each session will take approximately 2 hours.
+Your son will be asked to be available for the initial scheduled testing session - this session will take approximately 2 hours.
 The study will run over the course of 6 months.
-There will be only one testing session around the start of the season if your son does not sustain a concussion.
-Should your son sustain a concussion during the course of the rugby season, he will be asked to participate in the post-concussion and end-of-season assessments and brain scans.
+Your son will however only participate in the baseline testing session unless he is selected as a matched control to participate in the end of season assessment and brain scan.